faterenuka/SchoolManagement/README.md

 # Functionalities
--   User can register/login
--   See all products
--   Find products by category
--   Add to cart/edit into the cart
--   Place Order
+-  Students Subject relationship
+-  Teacher Subject Relationship

 ## Backend Work
 -  Proper Exception Handling
 -  Proper Input Validation
--   Data Stored in the database(mySQL)
+-   Data Stored in the database(MySQL)
--   SignUp and Login

 ## Installation and Run
 -  You can clone this repo and start the serve on localhost